Platform-OS/platformos-documentation/pages/reference/custom_attributes/user-defined.md

 }
 ```

 Please note the that above examples are only valid for CustomAttributes defined on CustomModelType.
-Please refer to GraphQL seachma in order to filter CustomAttributes defined on different parents than CustomModelType.
+Please refer to GraphQL schema in order to filter CustomAttributes defined on different parents than CustomModelType.